gvwilson/sensibleadventures/coriandel/coriandel.md

 skinny shoulders.
 "But you must say the...hrrk.
 Magic word.
 You must, you must, you must."

-"Ware my back," the Karabandi muttered, as if Darpani needed to be told to watch for ambush.
+"Ware my back," the Karabandi muttered, as if we needed to be told to watch for ambush.
 The *iyemnelili* kept coming, hunched over, one hand up to shield its eyes from our lanterns.
 "Now, I think that's close enough, don't you?
 Seeing as we've just met?"

 "You must... hrrk.
 Say it.
 Say it!"
 The thing thrust a hand beneath its robe and drew forth a knobby thigh bone.
 "Say it!"

 The Karabandi might have felt conversational, but I did not.
-I lunged at it, snapping the point of my spear sideways to knock the bone from the thing's hands.
+I lunged, snapping the point of my spear sideways to knock the bone from the thing's hands.
 My spearpoint passed through it as your hand would pass through smoke.
 The apparition vanished.

-"Gaaah."
-The Karabandi growled disgustedly, then straightened out of his fighting crouch and grinned.
+"Gaaah," the Karabandi growled disgustedly, straightening out of his fighting crouch and rolling his head from side to side to work a kink out of his neck.
 "Should have known.
 They set seemings on us at Armaq, wyrms and undead and what-not, all just---"

-My mother's-side cousin screamed his battle scream as the real *iyemnelili* lunged at him from behind a tree.
+My mother's-side cousin screamed a battle cry as the real *iyemnelili* lunged at us from behind a tree.
 It swung its bone club at his head.
 He ducked under the blow and slashed with his spear.
 The creature twisted, its joints popping.

 "Say it!
 Say it!" it shrieked.
 Without thinking I thrust my spear into it two-handed.
 The point found the thing's throat.
 I twisted.
 Something crunched.
 The creature fell to the floor like a bundle of loose twigs.
 I pulled my spear free.
 There was no blood.

 "Is it over?" the Karabandi asked, his back to us, trusting us to do what needed to be done while he guarded against a second ambush.

-"To be done," I said.
+"It is done," I said.
 My mother's-side cousin raised one finger at me, counting the kill as we had counted rabbits as children.

 And then the creature on the floor rolled over onto its feet and came at me again.
 I clubbed it with the butt of my spear, knocking it past me, but its hand caught my arm.
 Cruel claws tore cloth and skin.
-It bared ragged teeth in a snarl.
-Its mouth opened wider than should have been possible.
+It bared ragged teeth in a snarl, its mouth opening and opening like a snake's.

-The Karabandi's sword took its head from its shoulders.
-Its body dropped to the floor again.
-Its head landed a stride away and rolled a stride further.
+The Karabandi's sword took its head from its shoulders with a single whistling stroke.
+It dropped to the floor again.
+Its head bounced on the floor a stride away and rolled a stride further.

 The Karabandi raised his sword for a second blow.
 When the creature did not move, he set his lantern on the floor, swigged a quick mouthful of water from